 - 2 Tea Bags or 1 ½ teaspoon Loose Tea

 - ½ cup Starter Tea or Distilled White Vinegar

 These amounts will yield one quart of kombucha.
 If you’d like to make larger batches, refer to the ratio chart below.
 If you have just started making kombucha, we also recommend slowly working up to larger batch sizes to help maintain proper ingredients ratios and to avoid stressing the SCOBY.

 While it may be tempting to experiment with different types of vinegar, it's very important to always use distilled white vinegar to ensure an appropriately acidic environment.
 Apple cider vinegar and rice vinegar are not appropriate for making kombucha tea.

-EASY KOMBUCHA RECIPE
+SIMPLE HOMEMADE KOMBUCHA RECIPE

 - Combine hot water and sugar in a glass jar.
 Stir until the sugar dissolves.
 The water should be hot enough to steep the tea but does not have to be boiling.